Monark™ FPGA IP

 - VHDL top-level design for specific platform

-- FPGA macro with routing scripts
+- FPGA module with routing scripts

 - Simulation and test bench